Arundhati Roy: Remarks about National Registers

-Awards
+Awards and recognition

 Roy was awarded the 1997 Booker Prize for her novel The God of Small Things.
 The award carried a prize of approximately US$30,000 and a citation that noted, "The book keeps all the promises that it makes".
 Roy donated the prize money she received, as well as royalties from her book, to human rights causes.
 Prior to the Booker, Roy won the National Film Award for Best Screenplay in 1989, for the screenplay of In Which Annie Gives It Those Ones, in which she captured the anguish among the students prevailing in professional institutions.
 In 2015, she returned the national award in protest against religious intolerance and the growing violence by rightwing groups in India.

 In 2002, she won the Lannan Foundation's Cultural Freedom Award for her work "about civil societies that are adversely affected by the world's most powerful governments and corporations", in order "to celebrate her life and her ongoing work in the struggle for freedom, justice and cultural diversity".

 In 2003, she was awarded "special recognition" as a Woman of Peace at the Global Exchange Human Rights Awards in San Francisco with Bianca Jagger, Barbara Lee, and Kathy Kelly.

 Roy was awarded the Sydney Peace Prize in May 2004 for her work in social campaigns and her advocacy of non-violence.
 That same year she was awarded the Orwell Award, along with Seymour Hersh, by the National Council of Teachers of English.